WikenwIken/TurdHerder/Readme.md

 All parts are oriented correctly and don't require any modifications from the slicer.

 # Assembly
+## Macros
+### (this needs to be written still and has to come before Hardware section)
 ## Hardware

-1) Solder one wire to each of the outer pins of the micro limit switch.
-Terminate each wire with an appropriate sized crimp but do not install them in the plug yet.
-2) Install 6 M3 heatset inserts according to the images below:
+1) Install 6 M3 heatset inserts according to the images below:
     - front_arm_base x2
     - slide_base x2
     - chimney x2